isomerpages/pa-cdcnw/_programmes/Uplifting The Community/SkillsFuture Advice @ North West.md

 **Upcoming Job Recruitment Events**

   For job seekers who prefer face-to-face interactions, we regularly host physical recruitment events throughout the North West district.
 Be sure to mark your calendar for the following dates:

-1)    28 July 2023, Bukit Timah Community Club

-2)    25 August 2023, Kampung Admiralty Community Plaza

-3)    13 September 2023, Yew Tee Community Club
+1)    14 September 2023, Yew Tee Community Club

-4)    27 October 2023, Bukit Panjang Community Club
+2)    20 October 2023, Bangkit Court MPH (Blk 234A Bukit Panjang Ring Road)

-5)    24 Nov 2023, Kampung Admiralty Community Plaza
+3)    24 Nov 2023, Kampung Admiralty Community Plaza

-6)    1 Dec 2023, Nee Soon GRC
+4)    1 Dec 2023, Nee Soon GRC (venue TBA)

 For more information and to register for the respective events, please visit this [link](https://content.mycareersfuture.gov.sg/career-events/).
 Please note that the above dates and venues are subject to changes and registration will only open nearer to the event date.